isniz/isniz/sql_queries.md

 ![Filled](images/filled_tables.png)

-There are phone numbers in the first table that are also present in the second; others does not.
+There are phone numbers in the first table that are also present in the second;
+others does not.
 This exact difference will show the effect of INNER, LEFT and RIGHT JOINING.
-I also made IDs not following continious order, so it will also be possible to demonstrate JOIN effect ON (though the resulting table will not have any applicable sense).
+We also made IDs not following continious order, so it will also be possible to demonstrate JOIN effect ON (though the resulting table will not have any applicable sense).

 ## 2. Joining tables

 Joining tables allows to see the information from multiple tables at once.
-The main problem is to decide how and where to "stitch" the rows, and the solution is to pick specific row from one table and from the other, in which we sure equal values are present.
+The main problem is to decide how and where to "stitch" the rows, and the solution is to pick specific row from one table and one from the other, in which we sure equal values are present.
 For example, we would want to know what mobile operator each user in our database prefers.
 Let's INNER JOIN two tables ON the phone number:

     SELECT accounts.*, info.operator
     -> FROM accounts